Constructions and deformations of Calabi--Yau 3-folds in codimension 4

 We start our deformation analysis with a quasismooth and wellformed \(\p2xp2\) CY 3-fold \(X\) with isolated canonical orbifold points embedded in the weighted projective space $\bP(a_1,\ldots,a_7,r )$.
-If \(X\) contains numerical type-I center i.e. a point \(p:=\frac 1r(a,b,c)\) where local variables \(x_1,x_2\) and \(x_3\) of weight $a,b $ and $c$ respectively are part of basis of vector spaces \(H^0(aD), H^0(bD)\) and \(H^0(cD)\), for some $\{a,b,c\}\subset \{a_1,\ldots,a_7\}$, then we perform a Gorenstein projection to a codimension 3 CY 3-fold which maps \(p\) to the complete intersection plane divisor \(D:=\bP(a,b,c)\) that is projectively normal in \(\Ybar\).
-The equations of \(\Ybar\) can be written as maximal Pfaffians of \(5\times 5\) skew-symmetric matrix \(M\), in \(\Tom_i\) format for some \(i \in \{1,\ldots,5\}\).
+Recall that a point \(p:=\frac 1r(a,b,c)\) is numerical type-I center if the local variables \(x_1,x_2\) and \(x_3\) of weight $a,b $ and $c$ respectively are part of basis of vector spaces \(H^0(aD), H^0(bD)\) and \(H^0(cD)\), for some $\{a,b,c\}\subset \{a_1,\ldots,a_7\}$.
+If \(X\) contains a numerical type-I center $p$, then we perform a Gorenstein projection to a codimension 3 CY 3-fold which maps \(p\) to the complete intersection plane divisor \(D:=\bP(a,b,c)\) that is projectively normal in \(\Ybar\).
+The equations of \(\Ybar\) can be written as the maximal Pfaffians of a \(5\times 5\) skew-symmetric matrix \(M\), in \(\Tom_i\) format for some \(i \in \{1,\ldots,5\}\).
 If \(\Ybar\) contains at worst nodes as its singularities then we say that \(X\) is a CY 3-fold of \(\Tom_i\) type.
-This is followed by a deformation \(\Ybar \to Y\) of \(\Tom_i\) to Pfaffian CY 3-fold \( Y\) by deforming the entries of \(M\) to generic forms in the graded polynomial ring corresponding to \(\bP(a_1,\ldots,a_7)\), providing the resolution of nodes.
-Then we perform all possible Tom and Jerry degenerations of \(Y\) and all distinct nodal CY 3-folds give an unprojection to a polarized CY 3-fold in codimension 4 having the same numerical data (Hilbert series, Hilbert polynomial, orbifold points) but different Euler characteristics, i.e. they lie in different components of the Hilbert scheme of \(\p2xp2\) CY 3-fold \(X\).
+This is followed by a deformation \(\Ybar \to Y\) of \(\Tom_i\) to a Pfaffian CY 3-fold \( Y\) by deforming the entries of \(M\) to generic forms in the graded polynomial ring corresponding to \(\bP(a_1,\ldots,a_7)\).
+Then we perform all possible Tom and Jerry degenerations of \(Y\) and all distinct nodal CY 3-folds give an unprojection to a polarized CY 3-fold in codimension 4 having the same numerical data (Hilbert series, Hilbert polynomial, orbifold points) but different Euler characteristics, i.e. they lie in different components of the Hilbert scheme of \(\p2xp2\) CY 3-folds.

 Our analysis partly relies on the classical method of Hirzerbruch~\cite{Hirz}: constructing nodal CY 3-folds and then performing resolution of these singularities to get new CY 3-folds, used in various contexts, see \cite{BG, CY3-nodes} for example.